abyteintime/stitchkit/docs/muscript/incompatibilities.md

 # Incompatibilities between MuScript and UnrealScript

-MuScript aims to improve on UnrealScript's design by removing features that can be easily misused.
+MuScript aims to improve on UnrealScript's design by removing features that can be easily misused, or augmenting existing features with usability improvements.

 The following is a listing of intentional incompatibilities between MuScript and vanilla UnrealScript.